SharleneChewStorehub/SHackathon/PRD.md

 ### **4. Target Audience & Personas**

-* **Primary Persona: "The Busy Owner" (Priya, F&B Cafe Owner)**
+* **Primary Persona: "The Busy Owner" (Alia, Mama Kopitiam Owner)**
+    * **Business:** Mama Kopitiam, a Malaysian F&B establishment in Bangsar, Kuala Lumpur
     * **Needs:** Fast, effective solutions that directly impact her bottom line.
 She doesn't have time to become a data analyst.
     * **Pain Points:** Worries about "at-risk" customers but doesn't know who they are.
 Knows some menu items are more profitable but isn't sure how to promote them effectively.
 Finds the current reports overwhelming.
-    * **"How We Win":** We give Priya 1-3 concrete, data-backed suggestions like "Boost sales of your high-margin 'Karipap Pusing' with a combo deal" and a one-click way to launch the campaign.
+    * **"How We Win":** We give Alia 1-3 concrete, data-backed suggestions like "Boost sales of your high-margin 'Karipap Pusing' with a combo deal" and a one-click way to launch the campaign.

 ---